instituutnederlandsetaal/BlackLab/site/docs/development/070_changelog.md

 - BLS: upgraded to Tomcat 10.
 - trying to use the old URLs like `/blacklab-server/CORPUSNAME/hits?...` will return an API mismatch error unless you set the API to v4 explicitly.
 Use the new URLs instead, e.g. `/blacklab-server/corpora/CORPUSNAME/hits?...`.
 - ICU4j is now used for collation instead of Java's internal collators.
 These are more up to date and faster.
+- The plugin system was overhauled.
+Adding a plugin is as easy as creating a Groovy script (text file) in the plugins directory.
+Quite a few new plugin types were added.
+See https://blacklab.ivdnt.org/development/customization/
+- `IndexTool` can index by URI now by prefixing the input argument with a scheme, e.g. `file:` (the default), `http:` or a scheme associated with your custom plugin, e.g. `mydb:`.
+- You can use `doc(...)` from XPath to link to external documents, e.g. to retrieve metadata from a web service.
+This uses the same URI processing code as `IndexTool` arguments, so you can use a custom plugin to retrieve a document as well.
+This supersedes the now-deprecated `linkedDocuments` system.
+- I you've configured a persistent identifier field (`pidField`), you are no longer allowed to add documents that don't have this field.
+- By using Saxon to process XML, BlackLab is now stricter about namespaces.
+However, if you don't declare any namespaces in your `.blf.yaml` configuration file, namespaces will be ignored.
+This makes it easier to index 'messy' datasets where some of the XML documents have schema declarations but others don't.

 ### Performance

 - more operations are performed per-segment, which allows us to run them in parallel without additional locking.
 - A run-length encoding codec was added for forward indexes.
 It can reduce disk size for annotations that only occasionally have a value, or often repeat the same value.
 CPU cost could be a bit higher for these annotations.
 We only use this codec where it saves a significant amount of disk space.
+- indexing performance was improved.

 ### Refactored